+- 81 Corporate Governance Report 2024

-- 58 Group structure and shareholders
+- 82 Group structure and shareholders

-- 62 Capital structure
+- 86 Capital structure

-- 67 Board of Directors
+- 90 Board of Directors

-- 93 Executive Committee
+- 115 Executive Committee

-- 99 Compensation, shareholdings and loans
+- 120 Compensation, shareholdings and loans

-- 100 Shareholders' participation rights
+- 121 Shareholders' participation rights

-- 103 Change of control and defense measures
+- 124 Change of control and defense measures

-- 104 Transparency on non-financial matters
+- 125 Transparency on non-financial matters

-- 105 Auditors
+- 126 Auditors

-- 107 Information policy
+- 128 Information policy

-- 108 Quiet periods (Blocked periods)
+- 129 Quiet periods (Blocked periods)

-Corporate Governance Report 2023
+Corporate Governance Report 2024

-We are committed to the highest principles of good corporate governance, which we believe will provide a sustainable framework for realizing our strategy and objectives while at the same time strengthening our relationship with shareholders, employees, customers, suppliers and other business partners.
-Through accountability, transparency, fairness and responsibility, we strive to create an appropriate balance between management and control, while at the same time aligning with the interests of our stakeholders.
+We are committed to the highest principles of good corporate governance, which we believe will provide a sustainable framework for realizing our strategy and objectives while at the same time strengthening our relationship with shareholders, employees, customers, suppliers and other stakeholders.
+Through accountability, transparency, fairness and responsibility, we strive to create an appropriate balance between management and control in alignment with the interests of our stakeholders.

-Our Corporate Governance Report 2023 provides information on corporate governance in accordance with the SIX Swiss Exchange Directive on Information relating to Corporate Governance ("DCG"), the Swiss Code of Obligations ("CO") and the principles of the Swiss Code of Best Practice for Corporate Governance issued by economiesuisse.
+Our Corporate Governance Report 2024 provides information on corporate governance in accordance with the SIX Swiss Exchange Directive on Information relating to Corporate Governance ("DCG"), the Swiss Code of Obligations ("CO") and the principles of the Swiss Code of Best Practice for Corporate Governance issued by economiesuisse.
 The information contained herein generally follows the structure of the annex of the DCG.

-All information within this Corporate Governance Report 2023 refers to the Company's organization, Articles of Association2 and Organizational Regulations3 that were in effect as of 31 December 2023 (unless otherwise stated).
+All information within this Corporate Governance Report 2024 refers to the Company's organization, Articles of Association2 and Organizational Regulations3 that were in effect as of 31 December 2024 (unless otherwise stated).